qr kod na stranku

 Until 31 March 1942, „Salzgitter" was the name of a town where the borough Salzgitter-Bad now is.

-neighbours: Brunswick, Goslar, Peine, Wolfenbüttel, Hildesheim
+Neighbours: Brunswick, Goslar, Peine, Wolfenbüttel, Hildesheim

-Suggested citation: Michal Páleník: EU regions - Salzgitter - DE912, IZ Bratislava, retrieved from: https://www.iz.sk/en/projects/eu-regions/DE912
+Suggested citation: Michal Páleník: Europe and its regions in numbers - Salzgitter – DE912, IZ Bratislava, retrieved from: https://www.iz.sk/PDE912, ISBN: 978-80-970204-9-1, DOI:10.5281/zenodo.10200164

 https://www.iz.sk/en/projects/eu-regions/DE912